pickup icon

 • Growth rate/ease: medium growth rate, easy to grow

-• Wildlife support: nectar source for adult butterflies, bees and other insect pollinators; attracts and supports beneficial and other pest eating insects; caterpillar host plant and larval food source
+• Wildlife support: flowers attract and provide nectar to adult butterflies, bees and other insect pollinators; overall plant attracts and supports beneficial and other pest eating insects and is a caterpillar host plant and larval food source for native butterflies and moths

-• Native habitat/range: locally common in coastal bluffs or partly-shaded spring-wet slopes from coastline to mid elevations, extending from Northern CA to British Columbia.
+• Native habitat/range: grows in coastal bluffs, mountain meadows and partly-shaded spring-wet slopes, sea-level to mid elevations, from California to British Columbia.
 Portland Plant List - yes.

-• Special features & uses: pollinator gardens, rock gardens, meadowscapes
+• Special features & uses: landscape uses include pollinator gardens, rock gardens, and meadowscapes

-Photo Credit 1: "Plectritis congesta" by brewbooks is licensed under CC BY-SA 2.0
+Photo Credit 1 (flower, super close): "Plectritis congesta" by brewbooks is licensed under CC BY-SA 2.0.

-Photo Credit 2: "Plectritis congesta and Collinsia verna" by brewbooks is licensed under CC BY-SA 2.0
+Photo Credit 2 (with Collinsia): "Plectritis congesta and Collinsia verna" by brewbooks is licensed under CC BY-SA 2.0.

-Photo Credit 3: "Plectritis congesta (rosy plectritis)" by brewbooks is licensed under CC BY-SA 2.0
+Photo Credit 3 (on rock wall): "Plectritis congesta (rosy plectritis)" by brewbooks is licensed under CC BY-SA 2.0.

-Photo Credits 4 & 5: Nikkie West, Sparrowhawk Native Plants
+Photo Credits 4 & 5 (in the wild): Nikkie West, Sparrowhawk Native Plants